diasdm/action-versioned-sphinx-docs/README.md

-# Hello world docker action
+# Versioned Sphinx documentation action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This version should do somethings in the future.

+It doesn't do much now :)

 ## Inputs

-### who-to-greet
+### version

 The name of the person to greet.
-Default `"World"`.
+Default `"TODO"`.

-## Outputs

-### time

-The time we greeted you.

 ## Example usage
 ```
-uses: actions/hello-world-docker-action@v2
+uses: diasdm/action-versioned-sphinx-docs@main
 with:
-  who-to-greet: 'Mona the Octocat'
+  version: '1.2.3'
 ```